BEST THINGS TO DO IN COPENHAGEN IN 3 DAYS – ITINERARY

 Explore the City Hall

-With its 105.6 meters to the top of the tower, it offers a great view over the city.
+You can also get to the tower.
+With its 105.6 meters to the top of the tower (and 300 steps), it offers a great view of Tivoli Gardens and the inner city.
 For the Tower, you will need a guide and can’t go by yourself.

 Stroll Tivoli Gardens